Native Child and Family Policy

 • Require the Secretary of HHS to use Tribally relevant data in carrying out evaluation activities for Tribal grants addressing the needs of foster children who have parents that are incarcerated (Section 113).

-In addition, the law also authorizes tribal nations to access the Treasury Offset Program (TOP) that allows states and tribes to access tax returns of parents that are behind in child support payments (Section 202).
+In addition, the law also authorizes Tribal Nations to access the Treasury Offset Program (TOP) that allows states and Tribes to access tax returns of parents that are behind in child support payments (Section 202).
 The funds are then distributed to the custodial parent.
 Previously, only states were allowed to utilize this program.
 The National Tribal Child Support Association and National Association of Tribal Child Support Directors were key supporters of this legislation.

-NICWA worked on the legislation for over two years with tribal advocates to develop tribal provisions and secure passage of the legislation before the end of the congressional session last December.
-Reauthorizations of major child welfare laws only happen every 10 years, so it was critical that tribal voices were heard in the process.
+NICWA worked on the legislation for over two years with Tribal advocates to develop Tribal provisions and secure passage of the legislation before the end of the congressional session last December.
+Reauthorizations of major child welfare laws only happen every 10 years, so it was critical that Tribal voices were heard in the process.

 Administrative